 Update: Carnival Rewards Will Replace Carnival VIFP Club in 2026

-The big change is that Carnival Rewards will move the program further away from a simple nights-sailed structure.
-The current VIFP Club is mainly a status-based program, where points determine a guest’s tier and the benefits that come with it.
-Carnival Rewards builds on this by adding a separate rewards currency.
-Members will earn Status Qualifying Stars to determine their tier status, as well as points that can be used towards Carnival rewards.
+The big change is that Carnival Rewards moves the program further away from a simple nights-sailed structure.
+The current VIFP Club is mainly a status-based program: points determine a guest’s tier and the benefits that come with it.

 This is a notable change for Carnival.
-Under VIFP, loyalty has mostly been based on time spent cruising with the line.
+Under VIFP, Carnival has mostly rewarded members for the time they spend cruising with the line.
 Under Carnival Rewards, guests who spend more with Carnival will have more opportunities to move through the program.
 This includes eligible cruise purchases, onboard spending and, in some markets, Carnival’s co-branded credit card.

-For existing VIFP members, Carnival has said that cruise activity through August 31, 2026, will count towards final VIFP status.
+For existing VIFP members, Carnival says cruise activity through August 31, 2026, will count towards final VIFP status.
 This will then become the member’s starting status in Carnival Rewards.
-Put simply, current status will carry over when the new program launches, but the way status is earned going forward will change.
+Put simply, current status will carry over when the new program launches.
+However, the way guests earn status after that will change.

-For loyal cruisers, this confirms a lot of what had been expected when Carnival first hinted at changes to VIFP.
-The new structure brings Carnival closer to airline and hotel loyalty programs, where status is often tied to spend rather than only frequency.
-That may be good news for guests who spend more per cruise, but less appealing to those who built their status through regular, lower-cost sailings.
+For loyal cruisers, this confirms a lot of what Carnival had hinted at when it first discussed changes to VIFP.
+The new structure brings Carnival closer to airline and hotel loyalty programs.
+In these programs, status is often tied to spend rather than only frequency.
+This may be good news for guests who spend more per cruise.
+It may be less appealing to those who built their status through regular, lower-cost sailings.

-Whether Carnival Rewards will feel more valuable to members remains to be seen.
-A spend-based model may help Carnival better reward the guests who spend the most with the cruise line, but it also risks frustrating loyal, long-time cruisers who saw VIFP as a simple reward for days spent at sea.
-Carnival’s decision to delay the launch suggests it knows this change is a sensitive one, and that it needs to give members more time before the new program begins.
+The question is whether Carnival Rewards will feel more valuable once members start using it.
+A spend-based model may help Carnival better reward the guests who spend the most with the cruise line.
+However, it also risks frustrating loyal, long-time cruisers who saw VIFP as a simple reward for days spent at sea.
+Carnival’s decision to delay the launch suggests it knows this change is sensitive.
+For the new program to work, Carnival will need to prove that Carnival Rewards offers more than just a harder path back to the same benefits.

 Do Loyalty Programs Work?